pcaversaccio/xdeployer/README.md

   - `enduranceMain`

 > [!IMPORTANT]
 > Note that you must ensure that your deployment account has sufficient funds on **all** target networks.
-In addition, please be aware that `gnosis` refers to the previously known _xDai_ chain.

 ### Local Deployment